emacsorphanage/helm-css-scss/README.md

 ;; Allow comment inserting depth at each end of a brace (setq helm-css-scss-insert-close-comment-depth 2)

+;; nil is horizontally. t is vertically
+(setq helm-css-scss-split-window-vertically nil)

 ;; Set local keybind map for css-mode / scss-mode (dolist ($hook '(css-mode-hook scss-mode-hook)) (add-hook